urbantrout/docs/en/templating/querying-elements/craft-entries.md

 For example, if you set `offset(1)`, the would-be second entry returned becomes the first.

-### `order`
+### `orderBy`

 The order the entries should be returned in.
 Possible values include `'title'`, `'id'`, `'authorId'`, `'sectionId'`, `'slug'`, `'uri'`, `'postDate'`, `'expiryDate'`, `'dateCreated'`, and `'dateUpdated'`, as well as any textual custom field handles.
 If you want the entries to be sorted in descending order, add “`desc`” after the property name (ex: `'postDate desc'`).
 The default value is `'postDate desc'`.

 ### `positionedAfter`

 Only fetch entries which are positioned after the given entry within a Structure section.
-Accepts either an [EntryModel]({entry:templating/entrymodel}) object or an entry’s ID.
+Accepts either an EntryModel object or an entry’s ID.

 ### `positionedBefore`

 Only fetch entries which are positioned before the given entry within a Structure section.
-Accepts either an [EntryModel]({entry:templating/entrymodel}) object or an entry’s ID.
+Accepts either an EntryModel object or an entry’s ID.

 ### `postDate`